ivagljiva/gut_metagenome_classifier/README.md

 ## Running the classifier

 You need per-population copy numbers (PPCN values) for each of the IBD-enriched modules in each of your metagenome samples.
 Alternatively, you can work with raw copy numbers (an output of the [anvi'o](https://anvio.org/) program `anvi-estimate-metabolism`) and provide a table of population sizes to normalize with -- here, population size refers to the number of microbial genomes estimated to be present in a given metagenome assembly.
+There is a list of the IBD-enriched modules that are used as model features [here in this repository](https://github.com/ivagljiva/gut_metagenome_classifier/blob/main/TRAINING_DATA/IBD_ENRICHED_MODULES.txt).
+Those investigating a different system might require selecting different features and training a new classifier, and in that case I recommend looking at our feature selection, training, and testing strategies in the Jupyter Notebook.

 The [reproducible workflow](https://merenlab.org/data/ibd-gut-metabolism/) for the paper describes how we generate these data files, and I recommend following a similar strategy to obtain your input data.